awsmin/Embed-Any-Documents/readme.txt

 == Changelog ==

+= V 2.6.1 - 2020-06-04 =
+* Fixed: Fatal error during plugin updation in some installations.

 = V 2.6.0 - 2020-06-03 =
-Added: Browser Based viewer.
+* Added: Browser Based viewer.
-Fixed: Document Block automatic reload issue in Gutenberg editor.
+* Fixed: Document Block automatic reload issue in Gutenberg editor.
-Fixed: Preloader for Google viewer not hiding in some installations when document is loaded.
+* Fixed: Preloader for Google viewer not hiding in some installations when document is loaded.
-Fixed: Cache 'off' setting not working when 'Google' viewer is selected.
+* Fixed: Cache 'off' setting not working when 'Google' viewer is selected.
-Improved: AMP support.
+* Improved: AMP support.
-Other bug fixes and improvements.
+* Other bug fixes and improvements.

 = V 2.5.0 - 2020-05-08 =
 * Added: Pre-load screen for Google Docs viewer with reload and open in new tab options for better user experience.